mplabs/generator-cubbles/README.md

 ## Installation

 1. The Yeoman package.
 Install it if it is not already on your system: `npm install -g yo`
-2. Install the Yeoman generator for Cubixx-WebPackages: `npm install -g https://npm.webblebase.net:444/generator-cubixx/-/generator-cubixx-<version>.tgz`
+2. Install the Yeoman generator for Cubbles-WebPackages: `npm install -g https://npm.webblebase.net:444/generator-cubbles/-/generator-cubbles-<version>.tgz`

-## Scaffold a Cubixx-Project
+## Scaffold a Cubbles-Project

 1. Change into the directory the project folder should be created in.
-2. Scaffold a new Cubixx-WebPackage: `yo cubbles:project`
+2. Scaffold a new Cubbles-WebPackage: `yo cubbles:project`

 ## Available Generators
-* `yo cubixx`: Lists available generators.
+* `yo cubbles`: Lists available generators.
-* `yo cubixx:project`: Sets up a new Cubixx-Project.
+* `yo cubbles:project`: Sets up a new Cubbles-Project.

 ## Use the DevTools
 The generated project comes with the **Coder-Development-Tools (DevTools)**.